SPD in Pregnancy (Symphysis Pubis Dysfunction): All You Need to Know

 While it’s not harmful to your baby, SPD can be uncomfortable for you.

-One of the big challenges, as this study revealed, is that you may feel pain for years to come.
+One of the big challenges, according to some studies, is that you may feel pain for years to come.
+[2]

 Also, if you have SPD once, you’re more likely to have it in future pregnancies.